-1. The Working Group on the Universal Periodic Review (UPR), established in accordance with Human Rights Council resolution 5/1 of 18 June 2007, held its twentieth session from 27 October to 7 November 2014.
-The review of The Gambia was held at the 3^{rd} meeting on 28 October 2014.
-The delegation of The Gambia was headed by H.E.
-Mr Basiru V.P.
+- 1. The Working Group on the Universal Periodic Review, established in accordance with Human Rights Council resolution 5/1 of 18 June 2007, held its twentieth session from 27 October to 7 November 2014.
+The review of the Gambia was held at the 3rd meeting on 28 October 2014.
+The delegation of the Gambia was headed by Basiru V.P.
 Mahoney, Attorney General and Minister of Justice.
-At its 10^{th} meeting held on 31 October 2014, the Working Group adopted the report on the Gambia

-2. On 15 January 2014, the Human Rights Council selected the following group of rapporteurs (troika) to facilitate the review of The Gambia: France, Kenya and Maldives.

-3. In accordance with paragraph 15 of the annex to resolution 5/1 and paragraph 5 of the annex to resolution 16/21, the following documents were issued for the review of The Gambia:

-(a) A national report submitted/written presentation made in accordance with paragraph 15 (a) (A/HRC/WG.6/20/GMB/1);

-(b) A compilation prepared by OHCHR in accordance with paragraph 15 (b) (A/HRC/WG.6/20/GMB/2);

-(c) A summary prepared by OHCHR in accordance with paragraph 15 (c) (A/HRC/WG.6/20/GMB/3).

-4. A list of questions prepared in advance by the Czech Republic, Germany, Liechtenstein, Mexico, the Netherlands, Spain, Slovenia, Sweden and the United Kingdom of Great Britain and Northern Ireland was transmitted to The Gambia through the troika.
-These questions are available on the extranet of the UPR.
+At its 10th meeting held on 31 October 2014, the Working Group adopted the report on the Gambia. - 2.
+On 15 January 2014, the Human Rights Council selected the following group of rapporteurs (troika) to facilitate the review of the Gambia: France, Kenya and Maldives. - 3.
+In accordance with paragraph 15 of the annex to resolution 5/1 and paragraph 5 of the annex to resolution 16/21, the following documents were issued for the review of the Gambia: - (a) A national report submitted/written presentation made in accordance with paragraph 15 (a) (A/HRC/WG.6/20/GMB/1); - (b) A compilation prepared by the Office of the United Nations High Commissioner for Human Rights (OHCHR) in accordance with paragraph 15 (b) (A/HRC/WG.6/20/GMB/2); - (c) A summary prepared by OHCHR in accordance with paragraph 15 (c) (A/HRC/WG.6/20/GMB/3). - 4.
+A list of questions prepared in advance by the Czech Republic, Germany, Liechtenstein, Mexico, the Netherlands, Slovenia, Spain, Sweden and the United Kingdom of Great Britain and Northern Ireland was transmitted to the Gambia through the troika.
+These questions are available on the extranet of the universal periodic review (UPR).